Dementia, mental health and neurodegeneration

 What we cover in this theme

 Psychiatric symptoms cause significant morbidity/mortality when comorbid with other multiple long-term conditions (MLTCs) including dementia.
-Leveraging our excellence in ageing and translational mental health research we will build new thematic critical mass to identify: (iv) the mechanisms driving co-association of depression in older people with MLTCs and (v) in these groups response/prediction biomarkers to antidepressant treatments.
+Leveraging our excellence in ageing and translational mental health research we will research treatments for mood disorders and address the MLTC associated with depression.

 The theme brings together clinicians and researchers with expertise in this area, all with access to state-of-the-art equipment to carry out translational research studies that enhance our understanding of dementia.

 In Newcastle University’s Lewy Body Lab, we use a wide range of investigative and analytic techniques ranging from clinical to advanced neuroimaging to better understand the cause of LBD, improve the early diagnosis of LBD and, ultimately, offer better treatment and care for people with LBD.

 Professor Hamish McAllister-Williams, co-lead for the theme, leads the Northern Centre for Mood Disorders (NCMD) which is a collaboration between CNTW and Newcastle University.
 The aims of NCMD are to enhance research and education related to mood disorders.

 Our Dementia, Mental Health and Neurodegeneration theme sits across our Newcastle Hospitals, Newcastle University and Cumbria, Northumberland and Tyne and Wear NHS Trust (CNTW) partnership.